The Currency Dashboard is a bundled package of FOUR Quantum Trading indicators for trading forex :

 For a pair to move up the ranking ladder, an increasing number of cells will need to transition from red to green, as the rippling change in sentiment drives the currency pair higher.
 Equally, for a currency pair to move lower in the ladder, an increasing number of cells need to change from green to red from the faster to the slower timeframes.

 The Currency Heatmap is all about context and risk assessment of the trend in the different timeframes.
 In other words, a micro and a macro view.
 The micro view is of each timeframe, and how the currency pair is performing across the time horizon.
 The macro view is then of the currency pair and its relative ranking.
 As a forex trader, the indicator delivers the complete view from micro to macro and back again, allowing you to assess risk.
-If a pair is rising and bullish on the ranking ladder, yet some bearish sentiment is evident on the faster timeframes, then you are trading against the dominant trend and a higher risk trading position as a result.
-But in the same example, if the faster timeframes are signaling the same bullish sentiment, this represents a lower risk proposition.
+If a pair is rising and bullish on the ranking ladder, yet some bearish sentiment is evident on the faster timeframes, then you are trading against the dominant trend.
+But in the same example, if the faster timeframes are signaling the same bullish sentiment, this represents a different proposition.

 In summary, the Currency Heatmap is simply that – a heatmap of the currency world from the micro to the macro and on a single chart.
 Together with the Currency Strength indicator, the Currency Matrix, and the Currency Array, these four indicators combine to deliver a complete, unique, and all-encompassing approach to the complex world of trading forex.
 You can of course buy them individually….but then why would you, when you can purchase all four together.